codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-01-jb7.md

 - Your program doesn't crash or produce errors

 ### Notes
 - `WATCH` can accept multiple keys in a single command (e.g., `WATCH key1 key2 key3`), but you only need to handle a single key for now.
+We'll handle multiple keys in later stages.
 - The actual watch tracking and transaction abort behavior will come in later stages.